joshua-neizer/The-Perfect-Sip/App/README.md

 This is where all of the code for the mobile app is stored

 ## Installation
-To install the program run
+To install all of the dependencies for the program, open up your terminal in this directory and run the following command:
 ```
 pip install -r requirements.txt
 ```

 ## Running Flask
-To run the program, go to the terminal in this directory and run:
+To run the program, go to the terminal in this directory and run the following command:

 ### If you have python2.7 and python3
 ```